-Which Wildflower Seed Do I Buy?
+Which Wildflower Seed Should I Buy?

 Share

 It turns out there are relatively few suppliers of wildflower seed in the UK.
 There are a lot of more or less good resellers, and a lot of people claiming their mixes are UK wildflowers when they're not.
 Be careful - it's a very poorly regulated area.
+It's worth doing some homework before you make a decision you might regret!

-What is a wildflower?
 I know this sounds like a daft question, but lots of seed packets are mislabelled.
 To my mind it's a flower which occurs naturally in the UK and is grown from British seed, harvested in the UK.
-These are the first things to find out about your seed mix.
-You often find plants like Cosmos and Californian poppies in "wildflower" mixes sold on Amazon or Ebay.* They're lovely and long living flowers, helpful to pollinators - but UK wildflowers they ain't.
-One of the most attractive and nectar rich mixes we sell is made up of a really good mix of native and non-native species, but that's what it says on the tin.
+You often find plants like Cosmos and Californian poppies in "wildflower" mixes sold on Amazon or Ebay, or even by well known seed merchants.
+They're lovely and long living flowers, helpful to pollinators - but UK wildflowers they ain't.
+There are also "Pictorial meadow" mixes, which routinely include non-native species.

 Most of the wildflower seed sold in the UK clearly isn't harvested here.
 Does that matter?
 We think so, but even if you don't, you have the right to know - it should say on the packet!